spacebanana420/plunderer/README.md

 You require Scala 3.0 or higher

 Open a terminal in the root of the project and type ```scalac src/*.scala src/*/*.scala -d yakumo.jar``` or, if you have Bash on your system, just run build.sh: ```bash build.sh```

+### NixOS environment
+If you are using NixOS, you can install my developer environment by running ```nix-shell``` on the root directory of the project.